 Founded in 1893, Oles Morrison is one of the West Coast’s most experienced and trusted law firms focusing its practice primarily on the construction and government contracts industries.
 We represent domestic and international companies in all phases of construction and government contracting, including contract formation, administration and dispute resolution.

-In addition to our primary practice areas of construction and government contracts, our firm has significant expertise in commercial litigation, insurance and surety, real estate, credit-debtor and bankruptcy, business transactions, and maritime law.
+In addition to our primary practice areas of construction and government contracts, our firm has significant experience in commercial litigation, insurance and surety, real estate, credit-debtor and bankruptcy, business transactions, and maritime law.

 With offices in Washington, California and Alaska, and attorneys licensed in numerous other state and federal jurisdictions, we provide legal services and litigate cases nationwide and internationally.
 Oles Morrison’s depth and focus of experience allows us to consistently provide industry leading and cost-effective services for our clients.

 Founded in 1893 in Seattle, the first partners shared an office under the name Condon & Wright.
 From the days of John Condon (after whom the former University of Washington Law School is named) and George Wright, the firm has maintained a commitment to high professional standards.

 The firm name changed to Wright, Kelleher & Allen in 1916, with the addition of partner Edward Allen.
 Beginning in the 1920s, Mr. Allen developed a substantial fishing industry practice which ultimately brought him national recognition and a leading role in international fisheries control.